Preparing the credentials desk

 - Ensure all ballots issued are signed for upon receipt.

-Unless the district governor has received official notification from World Headquarters that a club’s charter has been revoked, that club is entitled to voting privileges.
+Unless the district director has received official notification from World Headquarters that a club’s charter has been revoked, that club is entitled to voting privileges.
 Because clubs remain in good standing until November 30 and May 31, regardless of whether their current dues renewals are paid, all clubs may vote at a district conference.
 A newly chartered club that has been assigned a club number is entitled to voting privileges.
 A list of clubs eligible to vote is available upon request via email.

 Who Can Vote?